chunbochu/COMP670.chunbochu.github.io/assignments/Cellular Automata.md

 ![image1](ca/CA1.png)
-(a) 	(b)

-Figure 1: (a) DLA structure grown from a copper sulfate solution in an electrodeposition cell. (b) Red coral Errina novaezelandiae in the Te Awaatu Marine Reserve in Fiordland.
+Figure 1: (left) DLA structure grown from a copper sulfate solution in an electrodeposition cell. (right) Red coral Errina novaezelandiae in the Te Awaatu Marine Reserve in Fiordland.